Views: 0 Author: Site Editor Publish Time: 2025-03-04 Origin: Site

 Easily integrates with night vision and communication gear

-FAST & ACH Helmets for mobility and rifle protection
+FAST & ACH helmets for mobility and rifle protection

-NVG & communication compatibility for tactical operations
+NVG and communication compatibility for enhanced tactical operations

-MICH Helmets for SWAT and urban combat
+MICH Helmets for SWAT and urban combat scenarios

-PASGT Helmets for riot control and patrols
+PASGT Helmets for riot control and routine patrols

 Level IIIA lightweight helmets for emergency preparedness